Orchard Roses - Early Days

 Phyllis Bide

-Finally I have a collection of climbing roses, many of them old-fashioned, on thirteen metal archways in the middle of the Hazelnut trees.
-Roses look so natural in orchards.
+In my early gardening days I was allowed to plant a collection of climbing roses, many of them old-fashioned, on thirteen metal archways in the middle of the Hazelnut trees.
+I thought that the roses would look very natural in the orchard.
+But they had to be able to look after themselves.

-Slowly but surely my thirteen rose archways in the Hazelnut Orchard are being covered with healthy climbing roses.
-In their second summer I've had a few problems, but I am a patient gardener.
+Slowly but surely my thirteen rose archways in the Hazelnut Orchard were planted and covered with climbing roses.
+But even in their second summer I had a few problems.
+Patience and strategies were both required.

 Rabbits!
 Aargh!

-A few of the roses have been misbehaving and have needed to be sprayed.
-Some old-fashioned rose varieties are susceptible to diseases.
-Others haven't grown well, and I suspect that the rabbits have been digging around their roots, causing the plants to rock in the wind.
+A few of the roses immediately misbehaved (rust, and/or black spot on their leaves) and had to be sprayed.
+I knew that some old-fashioned rose varieties were susceptible to diseases.
+Other roses that should have grown well didn't - I suspected that rabbits had been digging around their roots, causing the plants to rock in the wind.

-And one rose, who shall remain nameless, is in total disgrace for having balled buds and being leafless.
+And one rose, who shall remain nameless, was in total disgrace for having balled buds and being almost leafless.
+Hopeless.

 Rose Roll Call

-The roses include Meg, Sombrueil, Lady Hillingdon, Ueterson, Parkdirektor Riggers, Etoile de Hollande, Souvenir de la Malmaison, Gloire de Dijon, Phyllis Bide, Ghislaine de Feligonde, Madame Caroline Testout, Chevy Chase, Eastlea's Golden Rambler - it's so hard to remember them all!
+The roses include Meg, Sombrueil, Lady Hillingdon, Ueterson, Parkdirektor Riggers, Etoile de Hollande, Souvenir de la Malmaison, Gloire de Dijon, Phyllis Bide, Ghislaine de Feligonde, Madame Caroline Testout, Chevy Chase, Eastlea's Golden Rambler - it was hard to remember them all.

 The Roses in the Orchard